 These two quarterbacks have met once before, in college, as Hurts and the Oklahoma Sooners played host to Purdy and Iowa State, escaping with a 42-41 victory over the Cyclones.

 In honor of their upcoming matchup, let’s take a look back at this epic battle between the two starting quarterbacks in the 2023 NFC Championship game.

-The Sooners were too strong, too athletic and too fast for the Iowa State Cyclones on Saturday night in Norman.
+Jalen Hurts and the Sooners were too strong, too athletic, and too fast for the Iowa State Cyclones on Saturday, November 10, 2019 on a chilly night in Norman.
 Well, at least for the first thirty minutes.

 The Sooners dominated Iowa State out of the gates, but this game in Norman turned into a tale of two halves.